Why Kumbh Mela is Celebrated? History & Significance & Types

 The Significance of Kumbh Mela

-Kumbh Mela is a significant cultural occasion that highlights the diversity and rich legacy of India.
+Kumbh Mela is a significant cultural event that highlights India’s beautiful diversity.
 It promotes social harmony and brings together people from all walks of life.

 For Indians, the Kumbh Mela is of utmost religious, spiritual, and social importance.
 The celebration is thought to cleanse one’s sins and aid in salvation.